rhcompbuilds/CIMilestone1/README.md

 guide.html - The step by step unordered list with accompanied images videos.html - Iages and videos of the restoration process.
 I could have called this page gallery, but I felt videos made it more obvious as to what the page contains. images/ - Folder containing all media related files used on the site:
-  - gallery/ - Folder of images in the carousel
+  - carousel/ - Folder of images in the carousel
+    - cortinaaftershow.jpg : First image in the carousel.
-    -
+    - mk1cortinashowcropped.jpg :